alcir/falcao.js/README.md

 ## Manual, installation and configuration

-Please read the wiki for more informations: https://github.com/alcir/falcao.js/wiki
+Please read the wiki for more information: https://github.com/alcir/falcao.js/wiki

 ## Foreword